-At March 31, 2016, our consolidated debt comprised:
+At June 30, 2016, our consolidated debt comprised:

-- \$343.0 million aggregate borrowing under our term loan (\$337.5 million carrying amount, net of unamortized original issue discount and debt issuance costs) due in February 2020, - \$9.2 million outstanding on our revolving North American credit facility, and - · approximately \$3.1 million of other indebtedness.
+- \$342.1 million aggregate borrowing under our term loan (\$337.0 million carrying amount, net of unamortized original issue discount and debt issuance costs) due in February 2020, - \$30.0 million outstanding on our revolving North American credit facility, and - approximately \$3.1 million of other indebtedness.

 Our North American and European revolvers and our term loan contain a number of covenants and restrictions which, among other things, restrict our ability to incur additional debt, incur liens, pay dividends or merge or consolidate with, or sell or transfer substantially all of our assets to, another entity, and contains other provisions and restrictive covenants customary in lending transactions of this type.
 Certain of our credit agreements contain provisions which could result in the acceleration of indebtedness prior to their stated maturity for reasons other than defaults for failure to comply with typical financial or payment covenants.
 For example, certain credit agreements allow the lender to accelerate the maturity of the indebtedness upon a change of control (as defined in the agreement) of the borrower.
-In addition, certain credit agreements could result in the acceleration of all or a portion of the indebtedness following a sale of assets outside the ordinary course of business.
+In addition, certain credit agreements could result in the acceleration of the indebtedness following a sale of assets outside the ordinary course of business.
 Our European revolving credit facility also requires the maintenance of certain financial ratios, and one of such requirements is based on the ratio of net debt to the last twelve months EBITDA of the borrowers.
 The terms of all of our debt instruments are discussed in Note 9 to our Consolidated Financial Statements included in our 2015 Annual Report.
-We are in compliance with all of our debt covenants at March 31, 2016.
+We are in compliance with all of our debt covenants at June 30, 2016.
 We believe that we will be able to continue to comply with the financial covenants contained in our credit facilities through their maturity.

 Our assets consist primarily of investments in operating subsidiaries, and our ability to service parent-level obligations, including our term loan, depends in part upon the distribution of earnings of our subsidiaries, whether in the form of dividends, advances or payments on account of intercompany obligations or otherwise.
 The term loan is collateralized by, among other things, a first priority lien on (i) 100% of the common stock of certain of our U.S. wholly-owned subsidiaries, (ii) 65% of the common stock or other ownership interest of our Canadian subsidiary (Kronos Canada, Inc.) and certain first-tier European subsidiaries (Kronos Titan GmbH and Kronos Denmark ApS) and (iii) a \$395.7 million unsecured promissory note issued by our wholly-owned subsidiary, Kronos International, Inc. (KII).
-The term loan is also collateralized by a second priority lien on our U.S. assets which collateralize our North American revolving credit facility is collateralized by, among other things, a first priority lien on the borrower's trade receivables and inventories.
-Our European revolving credit facility is collateralized by, among other things, the accounts receivable and inventories of the borrowers plus a limited pledge of all the other assets of the Belgian borrower.
+The term loan is also collateralized by a second priority lien on our U.S. assets which collateralize our North American revolving credit facility.
+Our North American revolving credit facility is collateralized by, among other things, the accounts receivable and inventories of the borrowers plus a limited pledge of all the other assets of the Belgian borrower.